 - The sharks most often involved in attacks are the Great White, Bull, and Tiger sharks.

 - There is a 1 in 11.5 million chance of being attacked by a shark.

 - The chance of being killed by a shark is less than 1 in 264 million.

 So unless you are the 264 millionth person, you will encounter many things on a regular basis that are much more likely to harm you than a shark attack.
-Let’s have a look at some of the riskiest everyday things we encounter.
+Let’s talk about a few things that are more of a threat than sharks.

-You are more likely to have an accident while driving to the beach than encounter a shark while swimming in the ocean.
+You're more likely to have an accident while driving TO the beach than encountering a shark while swimming once you're there.
 The number of motor vehicle accidents in the country each year can be over 10 million, with fatalities numbering typically from 30,000 to 40,000 annually.

 People are more likely to die from a bee-related incident than from a shark attack.
 Bees were responsible for 50 deaths in the United States in the year 2000, due to bee allergies.
 Wasps and certain types of honey bees are more deadly, as they can sting a person numerous times.
 Additionally, most of us encounter bees every summer, while only a handful of people have directly encountered a shark.

 Bees are hard to avoid, but there are ways to be safe around them.
 Try not to agitate them by making sudden movements or disturbing their nest.
 If you are stung, go into a safe enclosure to get away from the bees.
 Scrape the stinger out using something like a credit card.
 If you have a serious bee allergy, be sure to always have your allergy medication at the ready, like an Epi-Pen.